BROADCASTING FROM THE LEGENDS CASINO STUDIO / 1340ESPN TEXTLINE: 510-858-1340

 The Sports Council

 Jamie Council is one of the most knowledgeable and recognizable sports media personalities in the Tri-Cities, and she’s on 1340ESPN!
 Now with her new local sports magazine program….THE SPORTS COUNCIL!
-Thursdays from 12:00pm to 12:30m on the Tri-Cities Leader In Sports.
+Thursdays at 11:30AM on the Tri-Cities Leader In Sports.

 The Sports Council is a Washington-based show focused on sports in the Pacific Northwest.